 In a third reporting tab, potential climate benefits from by-products from wastewater treatment plants and drinking water plants are calculated.
 The reporting tab is completely optional, and the result from these calculations should not be added to the other result as the methodology here differs from the normal approach in the GHG protocol.
 The resulting climate benefits are presented at the top of the tab together with an index that indicates in percentage how large the climate benefits are in relation to the facility's total climate impact.
 This index can change from year to year, partly depending on how much energy and resources the facility utilises, partly depending on the climate impact the avoided emissions have.
-It can e.g. turns out that the facility's climate benefits decrease over the years despite the fact that energy and resources are utilised and this may be due to the alternative production of energy and resources changing to a more low-carbon production.
+It can e.g. turn out that the facility's climate benefits decrease over the years despite the fact that energy and resources changing to a more low-carbon production.